1944 Hamilton, Ontario, municipal election: Ward Six (Landsdale-Gibson)

+Sources: "Aldermen", Hamilton Spectator, Tuesday, December 5, 1944, pg.
+11.

 Ward Seven (Stipley)

 One of the most closely watched races of the 1944 election was the aldermanic battle in Ward Seven.
 One-term incumbent alderman Harry Hunter of the Labor-Progressive Party had announced his intention to seek election to the Board of Control, leaving an open contest for the ward's second seat.
 The other seat was contested by incumbent Frederick Hayward, who sought reelection on an independent platform.

 The city's LPP organization determined that best candidate to succeed Hunter on the party's ticket was Helen Anderson who placed second in the previous year's school board trustee race in the ward.
 Anderson campaigned as the natural successor to Hunter, even using the phrase "For continued labour representation in Ward 7" on her election advertisements.

 Attempting a comeback in the ward was Sam Clarke, who had lost election the year prior by 50 votes.
 Clarke, believing his affiliation with the CCF-Labour slate was the reason for his defeat, publicly distanced himself from the party.
 In his election advertisements, Clarke went so far as to label himself a "Strictly Independent Candidate" to avoid any further associations between himself and the mayor's political slate.
 Clarke's 1944 campaign called for an increase in old-age pensions to $40 per-person, supports for affordable housing, and abolishing level crossings.

 The CFF candidate was M. T. Montgomery, a local trade unionist.
 Montgomery's candidacy was not reported on by the Spectator, nor did they mention his name in their summary of the elections.

 On election night, the ward was the closest, with Anderson and Clarke jockeying for support during the counting process.
 By the end of the night, Anderson had surpassed Clarke by 23 votes and the latter conceded defeat.